How to Remove Ice from Gutters: What to Know Before You Get on the Ladder

 Water from ice dams can seep into the areas surrounding your gutter—your soffit and fascia.
 It can cause your home’s trim to rot and mildew.
 Finally, it can get into the foundation of your home and cause even more problems.

-As heat rises off your home, it melts the snow and ice accumulated on your roof.
+As heat rises off your home, the snow and ice accumulated on your roof melt.
 As the snow melts off the roof, the water runs off into the gutter.
 When there’s too much runoff for the gutter (or it gets blocked), the water accumulates and freezes before it can drain.
 This results in an overflowing icy dam that puts pressure on your gutters and trim and traps moisture next to your house.

 Ice damming may not seem like a problem at first, but in time it can lead to significant damage to your house, trim, and even foundation.